-Most afternoon between 3:30-4:30.
+Most afternoons.
+Ask during check in what time it’s scheduled during your stay.
 Free to all our registered guests.
 Enjoy hands-on interaction with our very own goat Whisperer and Morning song Farm’s amazing herd of friendly, miniature goats.
-Meet Carl the Criminal, Boo the Princess, Gabby the nonstop yapper, and the rest of the pampered herd.
+Meet Carl the Criminal, Boo the Princess, Gabby the nonstop yapper, Black Magic the escape artist, and the rest of the pampered herd.

 For those staying in our family-sized, Two Bedroom bungalow with Hottub, gather eggs from your own chickens each mornings, feed and interact to your hearts’ content, enjoy the freshest eggs ever.
 The property’s garden includes a small barn, and miniature, Japanese Bantam chickens.
 They enjoy the same food you do…and will always appreciate your meal scraps and treats!

 What can we say?
 These guys are always happy to oblige a visitor’s offer of tasty Alpaca treats, which we provide.
 Guard animals, they work hard at protecting our large flock of egg-producing chickens, and you’ll usually see them with their flock at their feet.
 Dusty and Silverado will come right up to their corral fence line whenever visitors pass by, in the hopes they’d like to stop for a moment and offer a treat.
 They’ll eat right of of your hand!
 And don’t forget their chickens, we keep a can of chicken treats available for guests’ use, too!